What You Need to Know About Separation and Divorce

 ____Defendant sends us back the signed waiver form and signed Final Decree.

-____We send you the affidavits for you and your witness to sign.
+____We send you the affidavit for you to sign.

-____You and your witnesses sign the affidavits (either in our office or elsewhere) and return them to us.
+____You sign the affidavit (either in our office or elsewhere) and return it to us.

-____We file the affidavits, Final Decree and other papers with the Clerk of the Court.
+____We file the affidavit, Final Decree and other papers with the Clerk of the Court.

 ____The Final Decree is signed by a judge and we get a certified copy, which we send to you.